RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 ```

 ### 5/ Expected outputs
-the workflow create a directory "VARIANTS_CALLING" in the "WORKFLOWS_OUTPUTS" directory.
+This workflow will create a "VARIANTS_CALLING" folder, placed in the "WORKFLOWS_OUTPUTS" folder.
-In this directory there are 3 folders corresponding to the output of the 3 steps of variants calling with GATK:
+In VARIANTS_CALLING/ you will find 3 folders corresponding to the outputs of the 3 variants calling steps performed with GATK:
-HAPLOTYPE_CALLER : two files by sample, the vcf.gz file ( sample.g.vcf.gz) and the index file associated (sample.g.vcf.gz.tbi). there is also a list of vcf files contained in this folder (vcf.list.txt).
+HAPLOTYPE_CALLER : It should contain two files by sample, the vcf.gz file (sample.g.vcf.gz) and the index file associated (sample.g.vcf.gz.tbi).
+A list of the vcf files contained in this folder will also be here (vcf.list.txt).
-GENOMICS_DB_IMPORT: several directories containing the data base and associated files (.json, .vcf and . tdb)
+GENOMICS_DB_IMPORT: It should contain several directories containing the GATK data base and associated files (.json, .vcf and . tdb)
-GENOTYPE_GVCFS: the variants_calling.vcf.gz file and the index associated (variants_calling.vcf.gz.tbi)
+GENOTYPE_GVCFS: It should contain the final variants_calling.vcf.gz file and its associated index (variants_calling.vcf.gz.tbi)

 ## Tools